unmono/pdf-stickers/README.md

     `chmod u+x run.sh install.sh`

-    `. install.sh`
+    `./install.sh`

     or

-    `. install.sh -p python3.12` or whatever installed interpreter name, if you need to use non-default one
+    `./install.sh -p python3.12` or whatever installed interpreter name, if you need to use non-default one

     or